intro to writing / u.v.u.

 textbook / “What’s at Stake,” pp. 387-389 / “Appropriateness and Correctness,” pp. 642-643

-final portfolio and reflection / 500 words minimum / your final writing portfolio is the link to your medium account. you should add all the writings you want me to see there on your medium account. you will print out and give me the only paper that you give me in the class and that is a reflection on your writing. you must come to the final and turn in this physical piece of paper on the day of the final. i won't accept them early, and i won't accept them from a person who is not you.
-A writing portfolio is an end of the semester collection that demonstrates your accomplishments in the course.
-It includes copies of final assignments, rough drafts and comments from peers and instructor(s), and a portfolio statement that reflects on your writing process throughout the semester.
-In addition to assessing your strengths and weaknesses as a writer, your statement should also address your future goals as a writer.
+final portfolio and reflection / 500 words minimum / your final writing portfolio and reflection should include a few things: first, your medium username.; second, a 500 word reflection; third, the title of your best essay; and, fourth, the titles of your five best medium posts. you will print this out and give it to me in person; it’s the only paper that you give me in the class. you must come to the final and turn in this physical piece of paper on the day of the final. i won't accept them early, and i won't accept them from a person who is not you. i will grade your entire medium account, so you should add all the writings you want me to see there on your medium account, and you should format and design them to be in tip-top shape. we will discuss document design principles during this section. those lessons should assist you in preparing your final portfolio. reviewing and designing your documents will also give you an opportunity to review your work and thus what you have learned throughout the semester. the reflection you write should be concerned with reviewing your writing process throughout the semester. in addition to assessing your strengths and weaknesses as a writer, your statement should also address your future goals as a writer.
 Additionally, the portfolio statement, or reflection letter or essay, is an opportunity to recall your triumphs and struggles, your writing process and finished projects, and your overall learning gains in the course.
 Reflecting on what you’ve accomplished can help you retain the lessons you’ve learned and prepare the way for improvement in your future writing projects.

-details / Compile and submit a portfolio that includes the following: Your best essays and other projects (usually 2 or 3 medium posts, 2 or 3 medium comments, and all the other main assignments). / Rough drafts and peer and instructor reviews tracing your progress for each assignment. / Evidence of your writing as a process (including freewriting, brainstorming notes, in-class work, group work, etc.). / Portfolio Statement: Use the prompts on page 796 in Everyone’s an Author that ask you to review your work for strengths and weaknesses; analyze your writing process and strategies; reflect on your work as an author, and to define future writing goals and plans for improvement.
+details / Use the prompts on page 796 in Everyone’s an Author that ask you to review your work for strengths and weaknesses; analyze your writing process and strategies; reflect on your work as an author, and to define future writing goals and plans for improvement.

 style / Whether in a letter or essay genre, paper or electronic delivery, you should think of this as a persuasive task, telling readers what you’ve learned.
 Using your portfolio materials as supportive evidence, explain what your work says about you as a student and writer?
 Help your instructor understand why you included the materials you did and what this says about your work in this course.
 So, for example, if you claim to have improved your organization, you can point to your improved paragraphs, transitions, or how you moved sections around to increase clarity or remove redundancies.
-When addressing multi-modal projects, the same principles apply: Describe what you did to improve the project over time, include early versions (give links if stored on the web or provide PDF copies), and use evidence from your collected works as support in your portfolio statement.
 Keep in mind that this is not an evaluation of the class or instructor (you’ll get a chance to do this in the course evaluations); rather, it is an evaluation of what you have learned about writing, what you have accomplished in the semester, and about your ability to set your own writing goals and assess your own written work.

 audience / As a capstone project for the course, the portfolio will be read with great interest by your instructor to assess and grade, and may even be used to measure how effectively the course objectives have been achieved.
 Because it is a reflective genre, you, the author, may be the most important audience for the portfolio, as choosing your best work and assessing your own writing is a critical practice that helps to solidify learning gains.
 As it turns out, for this assignment you and your instructor share similar audience needs: You want to write an honest and penetrating exploration of your composing process and products, while having a compelling story of specific gains earned through your struggles and victories—pretty much what your instructor wants to read.